Allocating blocks of Next-IDs for faster create operations

 To allocate Next-ID blocks

-- Edit the Next-ID-Block-Size value to a positive number up to 1000, for example:
+Set the Next-ID-Block-Size value to a positive number up to 1000 in the AR System Configuration Generic UI form, for example:

 The default value is 1.
 If 0 or a negative number (for example, -1) is used, the server will use the default value.
-The option is started immediately.
 You do not need to restart the server for the change to take effect.
+For more information, see Configuration settings N-R.

 To disable this option, set the value of Next-ID-Block-Size to 1, or remove the parameter from the configuration file.

 The use of this configuration setting could result in unpredictably large Next-ID sequence gaps.
-The likelihood of this occurring increases with the use of multiple servers that share a database.
+The likelihood of this occurring increases with the use of multiple servers in a server group that share a database.
 The AR System server will not malfunction due to this gap and should not be considered a defect.